Ecstasy

 Possession of ‘Ecstasy’:

-Up to a maximum of 10 years of imprisonment or a fine of $20,000 or both
+Maximum of 10 years of imprisonment or a fine of $20,000 or both

 Consumption of ‘Ecstasy’: